DamianZiemann/eventbrite-scraper/README.md

      ```

 4. **Set Up the Frontend**
-   - Navigate to the frontend directory:
+   - Navigate to the sveltefrontend directory:
      ```bash
-     cd ../frontend
+     cd ../sveltefrontend
      ```
    - Install dependencies (if using a Svelte-based setup):
      ```bash